lakshaykarnwal/Wildfire-Risk-Assessment-App/README.md

-# Wildfire Detection App 🔥
+# Wildfire Risk Assessment App 🔥

 The Wildfire Detection App is a web application designed to analyze raw infrared imagery for detecting potential wildfire hotspots.
 Using a combination of image processing and machine learning techniques, the app identifies anomalies that could indicate the presence of a fire.
 The project includes a user-friendly interface to upload and process images and display results in a visually appealing way.